turikhay/MapModCompanion/README.md

 plugins on both sides.
 On the contrary, BungeeCord plugin is useless if you don't install Spigot plugin on downstream servers.

+## Configuration
+The configuration file is stored at `plugins/MapModCompanion/config.yml` for both Spigot and BungeeCord.
+The file reloads automatically if it's modified.

 ## Alternatives
 - If you're running Forge or Fabric server, just install the map mod on your server: this will unlock all its features.